sonnn1505/Studying/speaking-park1.md

 I try to spend as much time as possible with my family, especially on weekends.
 We have dinner together every night, which is a great time to catch up on each other’s lives.

 ### 4. What sorts of things do you like to do together?
 We enjoy a variety of activities together, such as going for walks in the park, watching movies, and playing board games.
-On special occasions, we like to go out for dinner or have a barbecue at home.
+On special occasions ** /əˈkeɪ.ʒən/** <sub>những dịp đặc biệt</sub>, we like to go out for dinner or have a barbecue at home.

 ### 5. Do you get on well with your family?
 [Why?]
 Yes, I get on very well with my family.
-We have a strong
+We are close-knit and support each other. we spend quality time together, whether it is during meals or through family trips.

 <a name="idxaccommodation"></a>
 ## Accommodation